dgr/clojurecrazy/docs/_posts/2022-01-30-my-experience-with-an-m1-macbook-air.md

 workloads where the programs are waiting for keystrokes or network packets or whatever.
 But even when I do, those CPU-intensive workloads typically run for less than five minutes and then they're done.
-So, I haven't noticed any slowdowns whatsoever.
-But if you're doing something like hardcore video editing, you would probably be better off with a MacBook Pro with a fan.
+So, I haven't noticed any slowdowns whatsoever from thermal throttling.
+But if you're doing something that hammers the CPU without end like video processing, you would probably be better off with a MacBook Pro with a fan.

 Overall, the experience has been great.
 Everything from Emacs to Java to Clojure has just worked with little to no fiddling other than